 Pocket Change is a money counting game that exercises your brain as you practice counting change quickly.
 This game trains mathematical and analytical ability.

-To begin, click the Play Game link or button under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.
 Wait for the game to load, then click the "Play" link on the game.

 Drag to the table the indicated number of coins that add up to the required total.
 For example, you can see on the screen image that I need to drag 4 coins totaling 17 cents.